apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ## PyPI Dependencies {#pypi-dependencies}

-If your pipeline uses public packages from the [Python Package Index](https://pypi.python.org/), make these packages available remotely by performing the following steps:
+If your pipeline uses public packages from the [Python Package Index](https://pypi.python.org/), you must make these packages available remotely on the workers.

-**Note:** If your PyPI package depends on a non-Python package (e.g. a package that requires installation on Linux using the `apt-get install` command), see the [PyPI Dependencies with Non-Python Dependencies](#nonpython) section instead.
+For simplest pipelines where a pipeline consists only of a single Python file or a notebook, the easiest way to supply dependencies is to provide a
+`requirements.txt` file.
+For more complex scenarios, define the [pipeline in a package](#multiple-file-dependencies) and consider installing your dependencies in a [custom container](#custom-containers).

+To supply a requirements.txt file:

 1. Find out which packages are installed on your machine.
 Run the following command: